-We know that the Report Card to the Public is just one of many ways you will engage with us at Nikiski Elementary.
-We look forward to sharing our school’s successes with you and working together to make our site better every day.
+We know that the Report Card to the Public is just one of many ways you will engage with us at Mountain View Elementary.
+We look forward to sharing our school’s successes with you and working together to make our school better every day.
 We are looking forward to a more comprehensive report card next year, which will show our student’s growth.

 We hope you will closely follow your student’s academic progress and work with his or her teacher(s) to help ensure academic success.
 Working together as a team, we can improve not only how well our students are performing individually, but how our school and district are performing as a whole.
-Aside from safety, there is nothing more important to staff at Nikiski North Star Elementary than ensuring that students are ready for the next step in their academic careers.
+There is nothing more important to administrators and teachers at Mountain View Elementary than ensuring that students are ready for the next step in their academic careers.
 We look forward to partnering with you.

-If you have any questions or concerns regarding our School or District Report Card to the Public or our TSI plan, please don’t hesitate to contact us at (907) 776-2600.
-Please be on the lookout for opportunities for input as we begin planning for next year.
-Your input is important to us!
+If you have any questions or concerns regarding our School or District Report Card to the Public or our TSI plan, please don’t hesitate to contact us at (907)283-8600.
+We will be meeting as a Site Council at 4:00 PM on February 23rd to review data and start planning for next year.
+Please join if you are interested in this opportunity.
+Your input is important to us.